Guinea media set strike after government shuts opposition radio

 International media watchdog Reporters Without Borders said in a statement the CNC was acting like an institution “outside the law” as its ruling was based on a 1991 statute which had been superseded by subsequent legislation.

-More than 50 people have been killed in three months of political violence and ethnic clashes between pro-opposition Peuls and the Malinke group which supports the government.
+More than 50 people have died in three months of political violence and ethnic clashes between pro-opposition Peuls and the Malinke group which supports the government.

 Conde has ordered an investigation into a round of protests in late May in which 12 people died in clashes between police and demonstrators.